ChugR/amqp-blogs/blog-02/blog-02.md

 # AMQP.Net Lite Client, A-MQ Broker, and TLS/SSL

-In this post I'm going to show how to encrypt your link so that your communications are secured.
+In this post I'm going to show how to encrypt your communications between the broker and the client.

 This is not a formula for securing a large, scalable, public installation.
 Rather it will demonstrate the concepts and give you some recipes you can use in your test setups to show that your broker and clients are using security credentials properly.